CERN/CAiMIRA/README.md

 The documentation for this geocoding service is available at https://developers.arcgis.com/rest/geocode/api-reference/geocoding-suggest.htm .
 Please note that there is no need for keys on this API call.
 It is **free-of-charge**.

+- **Humidity and Inside Temperature:**
+There may be one external API call to fetch information related to a location specified in the UI.
+The data is related to the inside temperature and humidity of the selected location.

 ## Update configuration

 If you need to **update** existing configuration, then modify this repository and after having logged in, run: